mmarzolla/parallel-intersections/README.md

     cd parallel-intersections
     make all

-Tree programs should be built: `intersections_thrust_seq` (serial version), `intersections_thrust_omp` (OpenMP version for CPU), `intersections_thrust_cuda` (CUDA version for the GPU).
+Four programs should be built: `intersections_thrust_seq` (serial version), `intersections_thrust_omp` (OpenMP version for CPU), `intersections_thrust_cuda` (CUDA version for the GPU) and `intersections_stl` (parallel STL version for the CPU).

 ### Step 4

-Do a quick test to see if everything works:
+Perform a quick check to see if everything works:

     make check

 ### Step 5 (optional)

-Test the sequential, OpenMP and CUDA intersection-counting algorithms with the `Chr21` and `Exome` datasets from step 2 above:
+Test all implementations with the `Chr21` and `Exome` datasets from step 2 above:

-    make check.med
+    make test.med
-    make check.big
+    make test.big

 ## Known issues

-There seems to be [issues](https://github.com/NVIDIA/nccl/issues/102) with the NVidia C compiler bundled with Ubuntu 22.04: the serial and OpenMP versions of the parallel intersection-counting program compile and run fine, but the CUDA version does not compile due to the following error:
+There are [issues](https://github.com/NVIDIA/nccl/issues/102) with the NVidia C compiler bundled with Ubuntu 22.04: the serial and OpenMP versions of the parallel intersection-counting program compile and run fine, but the CUDA version does not compile due to the following
+error:

 ```
 /usr/include/c++/11/bits/std_function.h:435:145: error: parameter packs not expanded with ‘...’: